- Investors have requested 22,700 million euros and 7,000 million have been placed, with a return of 5.403%

 - More than 60% has been awarded to non-resident investors

-The Public Treasury has made a syndicated issue of its new 10-year reference, maturing on January 31, 2023 and a coupon of 5.40%.
-The return on the issue was 5,403%, equivalent to 365 basis points above the rate mid-swap (interbank market for interest rate swaps) and 26 basis points on the profitability of its benchmark previous (5.85% January 2022), which, having a residual life of 9 years, must be quoted at a lower return.
+The Treasury has made a syndicated issue of its new 10-year reference, maturing on January 31, 2023 and a coupon of 5.40%.
+The return on the issue was 5,403%, equivalent to 365 basis points above the rate mid-swap (interbank market for interest rate swaps) and 26 basis points on the profitability of its benchmark previous (5.85% January 2022), which, since it already has a residual life of 9 years, must be quoted at a lower return.

 The operation has been an unprecedented success.
 The final demand, which has fluctuated throughout the day, has exceeded 22,700 million euros distributed among more than 350 investment accounts.
 This is the highest figure obtained in a syndicated operation in the history of the Treasury.
 The volume issued was 7,000 million euros, in line with two 10-year issues made in 2009.

 The mandate to the placement bank union was announced the previous day in order to alert investors to the possible operation.
 At the same time, the Public Treasury took advantage of the good demand observed in the Treasury Bill market and decided to combine the syndication with the Treasury Bill auction at 3 and 6 months.
 By auctioning a much lower amount than the demand (2,784 million euros, compared to a demand of 11,119 million, at rates much lower than those of the last auction in December) a good execution was ensured for the syndicated operation that has just closed.